amas0/amas.sh/posts/power-readings-desmoothed.md

 ---
 title: Recovering real-time battery power readings on Linux
 date: 2025-03-22
-description: "On a Linux laptop, the kernel uses power and energy readings directly from the battery to estimate how long it will last.
-On my machine, these power readings are smoothed out to avoid fluctuating time estimates.
-However, the smoothing function can be inferred and inverted to recover real-time power readings directly."
+description: An exploration into battery power readings on Linux.
+Showing how on my laptop, the power readings are smoothed and that, by learning the smoothing function, true power readings can be recovered.
 ---

 As part of an effort to better understand how various factors impact my